St Ann's, Nottingham: Education

-Blue Bell Hill Primary School is on Gordon Road along with Our Lady & St. Edwards Primary.
+Blue Bell Hill Primary School is on Gordon Road along with Our Lady and St. Edwards Primary.
 The Wells Academy provides secondary education, along with the new St Ann's Well Academy on Hungerhill Rd.
 There is also Sycamore Academy and Huntingdon Academy.

 Religion

 The parish church is St. Ann with Emmanuel; the RCCG Covenant Restoration Assembly St Anns meet in Blue Bell Hill Community Centre.

 There are also two Mosques in the area with one in the Pakistani Centre and the Islamic Center.

 Sport

 There are few sports facilities actually in St Ann's, but across the ring road is the National Ice Centre, an Olympic-sized ice rink that is both home to the Nottingham Panthers, and also acts a major music venue of Nottingham.
 Nottingham Racecourse, the local horse racing track, and the Nottingham Greyhound Stadium are also nearby.

 Media

 Nottingham film-maker Shane Meadows used St Ann's for some scenes in the 2006 drama This Is England filmed in St Ann's.

 Ray Gosling, broadcaster and writer, lived in St Ann's and wrote about it.
 He also introduced a film about poverty in the area by Thames Television.